HariSekhon/Knowledge-Base/diagrams.md

 Mainly D2 and Python diagrams, with some MermaidJS and a little Draw.io / LucidChart.

-CI/CD pipelines auto-regenerate the diagrams upon any code changes and they appear directly in the rendered README.md as the resultant `.png` images are sourced in the markdown code.
+[GitHub Actions](github-actions.md) CI/CD pipelines auto-regenerate the diagrams upon any code changes and they appear directly in the rendered README.md as the resultant `.png` images are sourced in the markdown code.

 ## Templates